Instructions for

 Based on the results of the credential check, you return either a command telling Okta to accept the credentials, or an empty response, which results in Okta rejecting the credentials.

 Note: Using an empty response to reject the credentials is based on the assumption that Okta is set to do that as the default action.
 In the request from Okta, the property data.action.credential specifies the default action.
-It is currently always set to UNVERIFIED, meaning that the default is to reject.
+It's currently always set to UNVERIFIED, meaning that the default is to reject.

 Activate the password import hook on your Okta org